Safeer4/Login-and-Register-Android/README.md

 # Login-and-Register-Android
- This is a somple login and register android application using SQLite database
+This is a somple login and register android application using SQLite database This app manages session in SharedPreferences